-remote control to selects a suitable lamp power from among the provided modes.
+Go to PICTURE > Advanced > Light Mode and press $\triangleleft/\triangleright$ or press LIGHT MODE on the remote control to select a suitable lamp power from among the provided modes.

 Setting the projector in Economic or SmartEco mode extends lamp life.